 Personal data is collected from you by various methods, the most frequent of which are:

 - Direct contact with you face to face, by email, letter and telephone.
 The level and type of data collected will depend upon the basis of our relationship with you.
 In particular, whether you are a client or a prospective client, an employee or a prospective employee, a supplier, service provider or contractor.

 - From our website via the ‘Contact Us’ page, the message service on the website and through our social media platforms.
 When you contact us using our website certain technical information is automatically collected such as your IP address operating system and browser type together with information concerning your use of the site, such as the URL, length of visit and pages viewed.

 - Networking events and seminars attended by you.
 We may from time to time invite you to certain networking events and seminars being held by us where we feel they would be of use and interest to you.

-- It is a legal obligation for us to obtain your consent before providing any marketing communications and we shall not do so without having such consent.
+- Marketing.
+It is a legal obligation for us to obtain your consent before providing any marketing communications and we shall not do so without having such consent.
 You can also withdraw your consent to receiving marketing material from us at any time either by contacting us directly or unsubscribing via the link on any electronic communication received.
 At present we do not undertake any form of direct marketing.

 - Through third parties such as those we have joined with to provide relevant information concerning the use of our website such as Google Analytics, companies and organisations providing specific search information such as Jordans and Companies House or public resources such as search engines and social media platforms.